gvwilson/thirdbit/src/fiction/iffy/index.md

 Wales skidded to a stop and dropped Iffy to the deck.
 "For gubbins sake tell everyone to stop throwing grenades at them!" he yelled at the Marine.
+"They're slow missiles!
-"They're made of some kind of exothermic biomaterial—they're bombs!"
+They're made of some kind of exothermic biomaterial—they're bombs!"
 The Marine nodded sharply and relayed the information through his helmet mike.

 Iffy grabbed Wales' sleeve.